Classification of Convergent OPE Channels for Lorentzian CFT Four-Point Functions: Main problem and summary of results

 \subsection{Summary of results}

-In this subsection, we provide a quick summary of the main results for readers who wish to know the general ideas of this paper before going into the technical details.
-Readers will find here: \begin{itemize} \item The proof of that the Euclidean CFT four-point function $G_4^E$ has analytic continuation to the domain $\mathcal{D}$ (i.e. $\mathrm{Re}(\tau_1)>\mathrm{Re}(\tau_2)>\mathrm{Re}(\tau_3)>\mathrm{Re}(\tau_4)$) (section \ref{section:analyticcontinuation}).
+In this subsection, we provide a quick summary of the main results for readers who wish to know the general ideas of this paper before going into the technical details. \begin{itemize} \item We prove that the Euclidean CFT four-point function $G_4^E$ has analytic continuation to the domain $\mathcal{D}$ (i.e. $\mathrm{Re}(\tau_1)>\mathrm{Re}(\tau_2)>\mathrm{Re}(\tau_3)>\mathrm{Re}(\tau_4)$) (section \ref{section:analyticcontinuation}).
 The analytic continuation will be performed by using the s-channel OPE, which means taking the OPE $\phi(x_1)\times\phi(x_2)$ in the four-point function

 The key observation is that for any four-point configuration in $\mathcal{D}$, the radial variables $\rho$ and $\bar{\rho}$ belong to the open unit disk, i.e. $|\rho|,|\bar{\rho}|<1$.
 This observation, together with the series expansion of $G_4^E$ in $\rho$ and $\bar{\rho}$, implies that the s-channel OPE is convergent for any configuration in $\mathcal{D}$.